hsogo/gazeparser/GazeParser/docs/cnf/ConfigSimpleGazeTracker.rst

                         Error message is overlaid on the camer apreview image if detection of pupil and the first Purkinje image is failed.
                         See :ref:`adjusting-camera` for detal.
                         **New in 0.5.1**
+PORT_SEND               TCP/IP Port number for sending information to the Recorder PC.
+NO
+                        This value must be the same to **portRecv (not portSend)** parameter of
+                        :func:`GazeParser.TrackingTools.BaseController.connect`.
+                        Default value is 10001.
+                        **New in 0.5.1**
+PORT_RECV               TCP/IP Port number for receiving commands from the Recorder    NO
+                        PC.
+This value must be the same to **portSend (not portRecv)** parameter of
+                        :func:`GazeParser.TrackingTools.BaseController.connect`.
+                        Default value is 10000.
+                        **New in 0.5.1**
+DELAY_CORRECTION        If delay in measuring gaze position is unacceptably long,
+                        you can use this parameter to correct delay.
+Unit of the value is millisedonds.
+                        **Currently, only integer (not float) value is accepted.**
+                        Default value is 0.
+                        **New in 0.5.1**
 ======================= ============================================================== =========================